crazymoo/sw_lcg_deckbuilder/README.txt

 Lucasfilm LTD.  Star Wars The Card Game is copyrighted material of FFG.
 The card images are copyrighted to FFG and their respective artists.

-The menus are pretty much straight-forward and do what they say they will do.

 The Deck Editor: